gctools-outilsgc/aurora-website/src/docs/en/component/button-inputs.md

 **On, Hover/Focus:**

 32px by 18px, border radius of 9px, slider background colour of <badge style="background-color: #FEC04F;color:black;">#FEC04F</badge>, knob colour <badge style="background-color: #FFFFFF;color:black;">#FFFFFF</badge> with a border of 3px and colour of <badge style="background-color: #4D5D6C;">#4D5D6C</badge>, border 1px with a colour of <badge style="background-color: #66666;">#66666</badge>.
 The knob is on the right of the slider.

-## Action Buttons

-Buttons in forms should clearly state the result of pressing the button.
-Especially in forms, the button should include some form of animation or validation to let the user know their action has been recieved \(i.e. a confirmation that the form has been submitted, saved, or cancelled\).

-For more information see the [Buttons](https://www.gitbook.com/book/gctools-outilsgc/-gcdigital-design-system/edit#/edit/master/buttons.md?_k=1dnju1) section